mlehotay/ier/IER/IER-meaning.md

 This document is **explanatory** and **non-normative**.

-All axioms, definitions, identity claims, and necessary entailments are specified exclusively in the **Informational Experiential Realism (IER v10.0) Normative Specification** (“the Spec”).
+All axioms, definitions, identity claims, and necessary entailments are specified **exclusively** in the **Informational Experiential Realism (IER v10.6) Normative Specification** (“the Spec”).

-This paper:
+Accordingly, this document:

 * introduces **no new primitives**
+* introduces **no criteria, thresholds, or diagnostics**
-* makes **no amendments** to the Spec
+* makes **no epistemic or metaphysical claims**
-* derives all claims from:

-  * physical monism
-  * organizational identity
-  * Unified Experiential Fields (UEFs)
-  * intrinsic constraint
-  * experiential pluralism (Spec Principle 9)

-Its purpose is to explain how **plurality of meaning, narrative, instinct, and worldview** arises *lawfully* under a single physical ontology.
+* licenses **no authority over truth, reference, or justification**

+All claims here concern **the internal organization of meaning within experiential worlds**.
+The distinction between **experiential access** and **epistemic access**, and the limits of experiential authority, are treated exhaustively in **IER-access.md**, which this document explicitly presupposes.

+If any claim here appears to conflict with the Spec or with the access boundary articulated in `IER-access.md`, those documents take precedence.

 ---

 ## **Abstract**

-Informational Experiential Realism (IER v10.0) affirms **physical monism**: there exists exactly one objective physical reality governed by mind-independent law.
+Informational Experiential Realism (IER v10.6) affirms **physical monism**: there exists exactly one objective physical reality governed by mind-independent law.
 At the same time, IER entails **experiential pluralism**: many distinct, internally lawful experiential worlds can exist simultaneously as organizational regimes within that single reality.

-This paper explains how experiential pluralism gives rise to **meaning**, **narrative recurrence**, and **canonical story forms** without invoking idealism, dualism, symbolic realism, or ontological inflation.

-Under IER, Unified Experiential Fields (UEFs) do not generate reality.
-They generate **worlds-for-systems** — internally coherent experiential regimes structured by intrinsic informational constraint.
-Narrative, instinct, and cultural meaning are shown to be **stable informational attractors** that encode how experiential systems behave under unavoidable constraint.
+This document explains how **meaning**, **narrative recurrence**, and **canonical forms of significance** arise under experiential pluralism without invoking idealism, symbolic realism, or ontological inflation.
+Under IER, Unified Experiential Fields (UEFs) do not generate reality; they generate **worlds-for-systems** — coherent experiential regimes structured by intrinsic informational constraint.

-IER thus explains why meaning feels deep, persistent, and “true” from the inside of experience while remaining strictly physicalist about what exists.
+Meaning is shown to be an **organizational phenomenon**: a stable way intrinsic constraint is structured so that a system can continue coherently over time.
+Narrative, instinct, and cultural symbolism are explained as **informational attractors** that recur because there are only limited stable ways for intrinsic constraint to organize without collapse.

+Meaning is experientially real, persistent, and identity-shaping — while remaining strictly **non-epistemic** and **non-ontological**.

 ---

-## **1. One Reality, Many Worlds**
+## **1. One Reality, Many Experiential Worlds**

 IER begins with a non-negotiable commitment:

 > **There is exactly one objective physical reality.**
-> *(Spec Axiom 1, Axiom 2)*

 That reality:

-* exists independently of observers
+* exists independently of experience
 * is fully physical
 * contains all systems, substrates, and dynamics
-* does not depend on experience to exist
+* does not depend on observation or representation

-However, IER equally affirms:
+At the same time, IER entails:

-> **One objective physical reality supports many real experiential worlds.**
+> **One physical reality supports many real experiential worlds.**
-> *(Spec Principle 9)*

-This is not a contradiction.
+This plurality does not arise from multiple universes or ontologies.
-It is a consequence of **organizational identity**.
+It arises from **organizational identity**.

+Whenever a Unified Experiential Field exists, an experiential world exists *for that system*.

 ---

 ## **2. Experiential Worlds Are Not Universes**

-A critical distinction under IER:
+Under IER, a critical distinction holds:

 * A **universe** is an ontological totality.
 * An **experiential world** is a *world-for-a-system*.

-Whenever a Unified Experiential Field exists, an experiential world exists **iff** that UEF exists (Spec §II, *Experiential World*).

-An experiential world includes:
+An experiential world exists **iff** a Unified Experiential Field exists.

+Such a world includes:

 * a present “now”
 * a self / non-self boundary
 * system-relative causality
+* salience and relevance
 * persistence under intrinsic constraint
-* internal lawfulness determined by organization

 These features are **organizationally real**, not ontologically fundamental.